Let's Talk About Rheumatoid Arthritis Treatment

 Interleukin-1 (IL) blockers, like Kineret (anakinra), are self-injected daily; they target interleukin-1, an inflammatory compound in the body.

-Interleukin-6 inhibitors, such as self-injected Kevzara (sarilumab) and IV-administered Actemra (tocilizumab), stop interleukin-6 proteins from attaching to cells and triggering inflammation.
+Interleukin-6 inhibitors, such as self-injected Kevzara (sarilumab) and IV-administered Actemra (tocilizumab), also available as self-administered, stop interleukin-6 proteins from attaching to cells and triggering inflammation.

 T-Cell inhibitors, like Orencia (abatacept), latch on to the surface of T-cells (aka inflammation-causing white blood cells).
 It’s administered via IV.

 Janus kinase (JAK) inhibitors: These newer synthetic drugs (also called targeted DMARDs) are another powerful option for treating RA when biologics fail, or if you just hate needles and prefer to pop a pill instead.
 They’re highly targeted, blocking precise pathways inside immune cells.
 They’re potent and they act fast, but they can be expensive.
+DMARDs are used with biologics.
+Only a minority of patients achieve remission from DMARDs alone, in which case rheumatologists will generally add another medicine (another DMARD of a biologic) instead of discontinuing the first one.
+Medications used in combination is the norm and very common in rheumatoid arthritis.
 So far, three are approved for clinical use:

 It can take a few tries to find the right meds (you need to give each one at least a few months to kick in), and once you do, you’ll likely be on the drugs indefinitely, though your doc might tweak adjustments depending on your symptoms.